 2. Educate the patient & family about infection control interventions.

-Frequent handwashing before and after patient contact is essential in preventing the spread of C. diff infection.
-Remind family members that alcohol-based hand sanitizers do not kill C. diff spores.
+Frequent handwashing before and after patient contact is essential in preventing the spread of C. difficile infection.
+Remind family members that alcohol-based hand sanitizers do not kill C. difficile spores.

 3. Educate staff and visitors.

-Patients with C. diff are placed on contact precautions.
+Patients with C. difficile are placed on contact precautions.
 A gown and gloves must be worn when entering their room and providing care and disposed of after.

 4. Educate on possible surgical treatments.

 Fecal transplants are an experimental treatment used to restore healthy bacteria into the patient’s colon from a donor.
-This treatment may be effective for patients with recurrent C. diff infections.
+This treatment may be effective for patients with recurrent C. difficile infections.

 5. Instruct on medications to prevent reinfection.